 I have worked in the field of cybersecurity for over 25 years.
 Many times myself and my dear friend were the only women in IT for a large high tech company – and most certainly at the security events/conferences.
 At the first conference I attended (there were two to choose from – CSI and NIST), my friend and I had choose to use the buddy system.
 She had gone to the refreshment table to get us both a soft drink.
 As she had them in hand – a military general took them out of her hand and said thank you.
 After that, the two of us vowed that we would not go unnoticed.
 We would give respect, but we would also ensure we earned it from our counterparts.
 Lesson learned: We both looked at this experience as a bump in the road leading to what we wanted in our careers.
 We overcame that experience; not because of “feminism”, but because it was seen as an obstacle.
 An individual that had no clue and was unaware of the possibilities or situations around him acted ignorantly.
 One bump in the road that my friend and I both overcame.

 Without having the barriers of thinking as a female, I have also been able to follow my passion as a motorcyclist.
 I have enjoyed the freedom of riding my own motorcycle for 15 years or so.
+I have learnt to change my unibat motorcycle battery time and time again with unbiased help from the community.
 I have followed that passion to the point of becoming the first women president of the motorcycle advocacy group in my home state.
 By using my approach to life, I have been accepted and respected by all motorcyclists — the good, the bad and the ugly as they say.
 They respect me and I respect their lifestyle choices.
 All gained by not being limited by my gender, but by who I am.

 Another lesson learned: Treat everyone the same.
 Regardless of who they are.
 With Respect and Honor.
 With this approach, I have met some pretty amazing people from all walks of life and position.